v-novaltd/LCEVCdec/README.md

 ## Requirements

-See [Getting Started](docs/getting_started.md) to set up the appropiate build tools for the host OS.
+See [Getting Started](docs/getting_started.md) to set up the appropriate build tools for the host OS.

 ## Building